Zeiss Axio Imager Z2 Upright Microscope Manual

 4. Start 'live' (step 4).
 A live image will show up.

 5. Click 'Min/Max' above the histogram to automatically adjust the contrast of the image

 6. Find a good exposure time (step 5) so that the histogram will extend in the histogram box, but make sure that the right end of the histogram does not touch the right boundary of the box, an indication of overexposure.

-7. White balance: back to 'Acquisition Mode' (step 6), click 'pick...' to change the mouse cursor to 'eye drop', use the 'eye dropper' to 'pick' a completely blank area in the live image, which sets the background color as white.
+7. White balance: back to 'Acquisition Mode' (step 6), click 'pick...' to change the mouse cursor into an 'eye dropper', use the 'eye dropper' to click in a completely blank area in the live image, which sets the background color to white.

 8. Shading correction: move the stage and find a clean blank area in the sample, de-focus a little if the area still contains tiny objects, click 'Define' (step 7) in 'Channels' to generate a shading correction reference.
 'Shading Correction' will be ticked and the function be activated.

 9. 'Snap' the images and save them in '.czi' format in one of the user data drives